-Changes to registered particulars have to be notified to the Registrar, including a change of name, the alteration of the company’s Articles of Association, the allotment of new shares and an increase of the authorized capital.
+Changes to registered particulars have to be notified to the Registrar, including a change of name, the alteration of the company’s Articles of Association, the allotment of new shares and an increase of the authorised capital.

-The Companies Act requires the financial statements of every company to be audited once every year if required.
+- The Companies Act requires the financial statements of every company to be audited once every year if required.

-The first annual general meeting (AGM) must be held within 18 months of the date of incorporation.
+- The first annual general meeting (AGM) must be held within 18 months of the date of incorporation.
 After that there must be at least one annual general meeting not more than 15 months from the date of the last AGM.

-Account from AGM shall be made up to a date not more than 6 months before AGM.
+- Account from AGM shall be made up to a date not more than 6 months before AGM.

 A business license in Singapore is a permit issued by a Singapore government agency that allows you to conduct a specific type of business.
 While the business license in Singapore is not required for every type of business, there are certain business types for which the license is required.
-This includes running retail shop, construction business, trading activities, hotel/restaurants, spa, medical clinic, employment agency or travel agency.
+This includes running a retail shop, construction business, trading activities, hotel/ restaurant, spa, medical clinic, employment agency or travel agency.